AbioyeSamuel/E-commerce-website/README.md

-# E-commerce-website created using HTML, CSS and JavaScript
+A simple E-commerce-website created using HTML, CSS and JavaScript